thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 weighted avg       0.91      0.91      0.91     20698
 </pre>

+## Future Work <a name="app"></a>

 It is important to note that the developed model performed very poorly for some types, such as Gol (60%).
-After evaluation, I concluded that this low score was due to the high noise data for these models (there are many different types of Goals in Brazil, as this is one of the most popular cars in the last 4 decades).
+After evaluation, I concluded that this low score was due to the high noise data for these models (there are many different types of Gols in Brazil, as this is one of the most popular cars for the past 4 decades).
 Further experiments should separate these types into subtypes.

 ## Web Application <a name="app"></a>

 A Web Application was developed to showcase the final model in production enviroment.
 This app can be accessed [here](https://deeplearning-brazilian-cars.appspot.com/).
+It may take a while (a couple of seconds) for the first access, because GAE keeps it "freezed" to save resources, and only "unfreeze" when needed.
+After tha initial load, it should run fine.

 ![image](https://user-images.githubusercontent.com/33558535/111924148-bf4f6d80-8a81-11eb-8149-47e34ded2790.png)